robertobucher/videoPedal/README.md

 ./video2Pedal.py 1
 ```

+**Attention:** Mediapipe is not yet available for Raspberry with python3.13!
+It is possible to start it using an environment with python3.11!

-This allows to get the openCV frame and tune the face parameters in **videoData.ped**.
+This allows to get the openCV frame and tune the face parameters in **videoParams.ped**.